zoxpx/pxdocs/content/reference/release-notes/portworx.md

   * _**Important**_ From 1.3 onwards, all snapshots are read-only.
 If the user wishes to create a read/write snapshot, a volume clone can be created from the snapshot
 * Improved resync performance when a node is down for a long time and restarted with accumulated data in the surviving nodes
 * Improved performance for database workloads by separating transaction logs to a separate journal device
-* Added PX signature to drives so drives cannot be accidentally re-used even if the cluster has been deleted.
+* Added Portworx signature to drives so drives cannot be accidentally re-used even if the cluster has been deleted.
 * Per volume cache attributes for shared volumes
 * https support for API end-points
 * Portworx Open-Storage scaling groups support for AWS ASG - Workflow improvements
   * Allow specifying input EBS volumes in the format “type=gp2,size=100”. \(this is documented\)
-  * Instead of adding labels to EBS volumes, PX now stores all the information related to them in kvdb.
-All the EBS volumes it creates and attaches are listed in kvdb and this information is then used to find out EBS volumes being used by PX nodes
+  * Instead of adding labels to EBS volumes, Portworx now stores all the information related to them in kvdb.
+All the EBS volumes it creates and attaches are listed in kvdb and this information is then used to find out EBS volumes being used by Portworx nodes
   * Added command `pxctl cloud list` to list all the drives created via ASG
 * Integrated kvdb - Early Access - Limited Release for small clusters less than 10 nodes

 #### New CLI Additions and changes to existing ones

-* Added `pxctl service node-wipe` to wipe PX metadata from a decommisioned node in the cluster
+* Added `pxctl service node-wipe` to wipe Portworx metadata from a decommisioned node in the cluster
 * Change `snap_interval` parameter to `periodic` in `pxctl volume` commands
 * Add schduler information in `pxctl status` display
 * Add info about cloud volumes CLI [k8s](/cloud-references/auto-disk-provisioning/gcp) , [others](/portworx-install-with-kubernetes/cloud/aws/aws-asg)